webandtech/s3_gem_host/README.md

 gem 's3_gem_host'
 ```

-Require this bundler/gem_tasks (recommended) and this gem in your Rakefile
+Require bundler/gem_tasks (recommended) and this gem in your Rakefile
 ```ruby
 # Rakefile